ThisIsTian/CMSC636/hw4/README.md

 ## Preprocessing

-I preprocessed the dataset using `matlab`, the processing files are:
+I preprocessed the dataset using `matlab` with `jsonlab`, the output file is `processed.json`.
+The processing files are:

 * `FilterData.m`.
 This script read only task-related data including `PatientID`, `Days_From1stTBI`, `Encounter_date`, `TBI_encounter_flag`, `PRE_max_days`, `POST_max_days`, and all 16 symptoms.
 * `DeriveInformation.m`.
 This script extract useful information for constructing the matrix view into a file `processed.json`.
 Those extracted important information includes: